MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/contoso/scope.md

 Core Contoso enterprise-scale platform components across all regions consider an active-active design such as identity, management, and networking as highly available in all regions and functional independent of each other.

-Contoso has defined the following business continuity and disaster guidelines for moving apps to Azure in order to allow app owners to ensure their apps (either cloud-native apps or traditional infrastructure-as-a-service [IaaS] workloads) are architected and deployed to meet high-availability an disaster recovery requirements.
+Contoso has defined the following business continuity and disaster guidelines for moving apps to Azure in order to allow app owners to ensure their apps (either cloud-native apps or traditional infrastructure-as-a-service [IaaS] workloads) are architected and deployed to meet high-availability and disaster recovery requirements.

 ### High availability